brevzin/cpp_proposals/3294_code_injection/code-injection.md

 Either way, unevaluated raw code in, unevaluated raw code out.

-Now that we have the ability to represent code in code (using token sequences) and can inject said code that is produced by regular C++ functions, we can do in the same in C++ as well.
+Now that we have the ability to represent code in code (using construct sequences) and can inject said code that is produced by regular C++ functions, we can do in the same in C++ as well.

 ## Forwarding